bugsnag/bugsnag-js/README.md

 --------------

-Copy `bugsnag.js` to your website, and include a script tag near the top of your page in youe `head` section.
+Copy `bugsnag.js` to your website, and include a script tag near the top of your page in your `head` section.
 You'll need to include your Bugsnag API key in the `data-apikey` attribute on the script tag:

 ```html